MatthewHA233/obsidian-simplemindmap-for-progressivestudy/Help.md

 - **How to edit node text?**
   1. Double-click the node.
-  2. Press `F2`.
-  3. Activate node + press any letter/number key.
+  2. Activate node + press any letter/number key.

 - **How to select multiple nodes?**
   1. Set selection mode in bottom toolbar: